ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 This post isn't about learning them, though, or what they are.
 This post is about what happens *after you learn them*.

 Can functional patterns creep into imperative code?
-Most certainly.
-In fact, it will have tremendous implications on the way one writes imperative code.
+Yes they can, in fact, it will have tremendous implications on the way one writes imperative code.